SkepticMystic/breadcrumbs-docs/Recipes/Layered Daily Notes.md

 	D3(2024-05-07) & D4(2024-05-09) -->|month| M2(2024-05) -->|year| Y1(2024)
 ```

 There are various ways this structure can be achieved.
-The method in this guide will use Templates with [[Typed Links]] in them to point `up` to the Monthly Notes, and [[Regex Notes]] to
+The method in this guide will use the [Templater plugin](https://github.com/SilentVoid13/Templater) with Breadcrumbs [[Typed Links]] in them to point `up` from Daily Note to Monthly Note, and from Monthly to Yearly Notes.

 ## Steps